Jobsite Housekeeping Safety

 Key Hazards

-- Blocked access to exits or emergency equipment
+- Blocked exits, walkways, ladders, panels, or emergency equipment

 2–3 Minute Talk Script